openspim/openspim.github.io/µOpenSPIM.md

 -   Arduino UNO support for basic but efficient control of several connected hardware devices so that OpenSPIM users can quickly benefit from improved image acquisition speed and acquisition accuracy
 -   An option for on-the-fly maximum intensity projections
 -   A Picard Stage calibration feature to correct rotational inaccuracies and to improve the 4D-USB stage control
--   A tested Anti-drift logic similar to the old plugin but with new options that can help with keeping a drifting sample within the field of view during long term image acquisition
+-   A tested Anti-drift functionality similar to the old plugin but with new options that can help with keeping a drifting sample within the field of view during long term image acquisition
 - And more to come...

 ## µOpenSPIM requirements